DevVora0308/IDS_system/IDS_system/README.md

     CICFlowMeter-4.0.
     and then analyze the csv file with an XGBoost model trained on CIC-IDS2017 dataset.

-FOr more infomation on CICFlowMeter please follow the link (http://www.unb.ca/cic).
+For more infomation on CICFlowMeter please follow the link (http://www.unb.ca/cic).

 <!------------------------------------------------------------------------------------------------->